Long Island Trespass Attorney

 While criminal trespass or burglary charges can be sole charges, they are often accompanied by additional charges for other criminal offenses.
 If you are a suspect or have been charged with criminal trespass or burglary on Long Island, you should consult the experienced Long Island trespass attorneys at Edward Palermo Criminal Defense to ensure that you get the strongest possible defense.

 Criminal Trespassing in NY and Other Related Charges

 Other offenses are often related to criminal trespass offenses.
 When these separate charges accompany a trespass charge, penalties will be more severe.

 Edward Palermo and the Long Island trespass attorneys at Edward Palermo Criminal Defense have devoted over 28 years to the aggressive representation of those who are facing criminal charges.
-We will provide you with the experienced legal defense you need when you are entering the criminal justice system.
+We can provide you with the experienced legal defense you need when you are facing the criminal justice system.